United African Congress

-The United African Congress, Inc. is a not-for-profit organization in the United States with its headquarters in New York City and branches in Georgia, Ohio, California, Atlanta and Connecticut.
+The United African Congress (UAC) is a not-for-profit organization in the United States with its headquarters in New York City and branches in Georgia, Ohio, California, Atlanta and Connecticut.
 Founded in 1998, the UAC is an umbrella organization representing the interests of African immigrants throughout the country.

-The purposes for which the United African Congress is organized are charitable, educational, scientific, and cultural.
-Specifically they are:
+The mission of the UAC is to enable continental Africans to participate in activities in the U.S., particularly those that affect their lives, and to promote the betterment of life in both America and Africa.